Sean Friedman

 Do you prescribe Medication?

 As a psychologist, I do not prescribe medication.
-However, I do work collaboratively with other professionals that I trust.Medication has been shown to be effective for a number of problems.
-Sometimes temporary and short-term use will be adequate, for other difficulties chronic medication may be needed.For some conditions, a combination of medication and therapy together may be most effective.
+However, I do work collaboratively with other professionals that I trust.Medication has been shown to be effective for a number of difficulties.
+Sometimes temporary and short-term use will be adequate, at other times ongoing use may be helpful.For some conditions, a combination of medication and therapy together may be most effective.
 Medication may work faster in the alleviation of symptoms, while psychotherapy is more effective at longer-term outcomes and preventing remission.If indicated, this is something that we will discuss as one treatment possibility.
 I work holistically, and recognise this as one of many changes that can be made including exercise, diet, meaningful work, hobbies, and good functioning relationships.
 I understand medication to be effective when it enhances these areas.

 Contact